If your dog feels nauseous and ill or even vomits when they travel, then they may suffer from car sickness.

 It often seems our dogs aren’t far removed from our own maladies, and that’s certainly true of car sickness.
-Many dogs, especially puppies, are susceptible to car sickness (or just plain motion sickness, since a boat or airplane may cause just as much distress.
+Many dogs, especially puppies, are susceptible to car sickness, or just plain motion sickness, since a boat or airplane may cause just as much distress.

 Motion sickness is the result of over stimulation of the inner ear, and–just as in humans–it can make a dog miserable.

 Also, if a dog’s been in a car accident, the trauma could linger.
-(The same applies to other unpleasant experiences on the road, such as being startled by passing trucks.)
+The same applies to other unpleasant experiences on the road, such as being startled by passing trucks.

-Conversely, dogs can become overexcited at the prospect of a happy trip to the dog park.
-On a long ride (when your eager pup wrongly guesses he’s a few minutes from hopping out), that can cause fatigue and sickness as well.
+If you go for a long ride and your eager pup wrongly guesses that they’re a few minutes from hopping out of the car, that can cause fatigue and sickness as well.

-Precursors to vomiting may include salivation and yawning as well as rapid panting and pacing.
+Precursors to vomiting may include salivation and yawning, as well as rapid panting and pacing.

-For more tips, visit our Expert Q & A on car sickness.
+For more tips, visit our expert Q & A on car sickness.

 Does your dog ever get carsick when you travel?
 How do you help them feel better?
 Let us know in the comments below!